updated: Feb 14, 2025

 The POSB Personal Loan has one of the friendliest eligibility requirements around.

-It is open to anyone earning at least S$20,000 per annum, and Singaporeans, PRs and foreigners are welcome to apply — although the latter would need to have a Cashline and/or Credit Card account with the bank.
+Aside from the easy application process, it is also open to anyone earning at least S$20,000 per annum, and Singaporeans, PRs and foreigners are welcome to apply — although the latter would need to have a Cashline and/or Credit Card account with the bank.

 The eligible age for applicants also spans a wide range, from 21 up to 75 years old.